PostHog/posthog.com/contents/service-message.md

 <details>
 <summary> What will the impact be?</summary>
 We expect only temporarily inconvenience. <b>No data or events will be lost</b>.
 New events and sessions will be delayed and some insights may experience errors until the maintenance is complete.
 New data and events will become accessible once the maintenance is complete, and PostHog will remain operational and accessible throughout.
-Feature flags and experiments will be unaffected for existing users; _new_ users may not experience persistent feature flags for the duration of the maintenance.
+Persistent feature flags will not persist for new incoming users for the duration of the maintenance.
+Persistent flags will continue working as expected for existing users.
 </details>

 <details>